-Machinery Repairman 1st Class Adam Lachman uses a micrometer to measure a piece of steel before operating a lathe in the machine repair shop aboard USS Ronald Reagan (CVN 76). of a part it was," Martin said.
-"We designed something about 35 percent smaller because we knew we had to carry it up to the 0-3 level.
+Machinery Repairman 1st Class Adam Lachman uses a micrometer to measure a piece of steel before operating a lathe in the machine repair shop aboard USS Ronald Reagan (CVN 76).

+35 percent smaller because we knew we had to carry it up to the 0-3 level.
 If we started with the original size, then it would've taken an extra three days to make-almost a week in total."